riddle-me-ruben/muscle-mind/README.md

 If you need to quit enter `Ctrl + C` in terminal.

-## 5. Accessing the shared database
-Go to `https://www.phpmyadmin.co/` and sign in using the username and password I sent in the .env file.
-The server name is `sql5.freesqldatabase.com`

-You might need to solve a CAPTCHA.
-After solving that and signing in, click the little plus icon next to the database username in the top left hand corner.

 # Before Making Changes
 * Before making any changes run `git pull origin main`